Skip to main content

 1. COE Accreditation — The Credential Behind Your Credential

-AVI Career Training is accredited by the Council on Occupational Education (COE) and certified by the State Council of Higher Education for Virginia (SCHEV).
+AVI Career Training is accredited by the Council on Occupational Education (COE) (NO FINANCIAL AID FOR THIS PROGRAM) and certified by the State Council of Higher Education for Virginia (SCHEV).
 These aren’t just letters on a wall.
 When a hiring manager at Inova, Sentara, or a Fairfax County skilled nursing facility sees a COE-accredited institution on your application, it signals that your training met rigorous, independently verified standards.

 Online-only programs and unaccredited providers can’t say the same — and in a competitive Northern Virginia healthcare job market, that distinction can determine whether you get the interview.